VILLAGE OF THE DAMNED

 The full scope of John Wyndhams novel is retained, resulting in a film that is intelligent and thematically audacious.
 Wolf Rilla creates a number of scenes that build with remarkably chilling effect the opening is a masterpiece of the inexplicable in watching the scientists trying to determine the extent of the invisible barrier with bobbies collapsing the moment they cross the line.
 The climactic scene with George Sanders trying to maintain the image of the brick wall in his head as the children try to break it down is also a visually striking and tensely sustained sequence.

 Children of the Damned (1963) was billed as a sequel but is more a reworking of the same theme and a lesser film.
 The film was disappointingly remade by John Carpenter as Village of the Damned (1995).

-Other John Wyndham screen adaptations were The Day of the Triffids (1962); the alternate world film Quest for Love (1971); the BBC tv mini-series The Day of the Triffids (1981); the childrens tv series Chocky (1984) about an alien visitor; and the BBC tv mini-series The Day of the Triffids (2009).
+Other John Wyndham screen adaptations were The Day of the Triffids (1962); the alternate world film Quest for Love (1971); the BBC tv mini-series The Day of the Triffids (1981); the childrens tv series Chocky (1984) about an alien visitor; the alternate world film Random Quest (2006); and the BBC tv mini-series The Day of the Triffids (2009).